pwnerguy/pwnerguy.github.io/_posts/2025-11-02-thm-agentt.md

 Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds...

-In this case we'll exploit a vulnerable PHP version
+In this case we'll exploit a vulnerable PHP version.

 <br>
 # Recon